FriendsOfTYPO3/tea/Documentation/Running.rst

 The code-quality-related Composer scripts make use of the PHIVE-installed tools.

-You can run :bash:`composer` to display a list of all available Composer commands and scripts.
+You can run :bash:`composer` or :bash:`./Build/Scripts/runTests.sh composer` to display a list of all available Composer commands and scripts.
 For all custom Composer scripts there are descriptions in the `script-description` section of the `composer.json`.

 .. _running-code-checks: